kevinsullivan/physvm_develop/README.md

-# Mathematical Physics Development Environment Development Environment
+# The Mathematical Physics Development Environment (MPDE)

 You're here because, in just a few clicks, you *want* to create a complete, running, working mathematical physics development environment (MPDE) and supporting infrastructure for a new project that can build our libraries of foundationally formalized mathematical physics.